yanwe1/llm-self-reflection-toolkit/README.md

 ## Data handling

-Code and config only — **no participant data in this repo.** All participant data lives in Cornell Box only.
+Code and config only. **No participant data in this repo.** All participant data lives in Cornell Box only.

 ## Basic Structure: open notebooks below for more detailed structural info